aslepakurov/eu-webchallenge-final-I/README.md

 }
 ```

-##Get time of the shortest path between tow points that are connected----
+##Get time of the shortest path between two points that are connected

 ```
 http://localhost:8080/rest/krapoint/path/submit (POST)